 Conclusion

-Stop downloading productivity apps to solve your screen time problem.
-Pick one major pain point—your morning routine, your focus blocks, or your doomscrolling—and buy the physical tool that fixes it.
-Put the kSafe on your kitchen counter or the Philips light on your nightstand today.
+Stop downloading productivity apps to solve screen time problems.
+Identify your biggest distraction—mornings, focus blocks, or doomscrolling—and buy the corresponding physical tool.
+Place the kSafe on your counter or the Philips light on your nightstand today.

 The VIVO Standing Desk Converter is a game changer!
 I love being able to switch between sitting and standing throughout the day.
 It’s super sturdy too!
 Only downside is it takes a minute to adjust the height.
 Anyone else love it?